paulwellnerbou/java-time-parse-debugger/README.md

 	./gradlew bootRun

 The application will be available on http://localhost:8080/.
-Java 8 is required.

 To listen on a different port than 8080: